Earn Up to $700 With Marriott Bonvoy Cards From Amex

 While this card offers a decent rewards rate that will appeal to frequent travelers — 6X points at participating hotels, 3X points at restaurants worldwide and on flights booked directly with airlines and 2X points on all other eligible purchases — it comes with a price.
 The card's annual fee is steep — at $650, it's a hard sell for many consumers.

-However, the card offers added benefits, including a fair welcome offer that lets cardholders earn up to 185,000 Marriott Bonvoy® bonus points after you use your new Card to make $6,000 in purchases within the first 6 months of Card Membership.
+However, the card offers added benefits, including a fair welcome offer that lets cardholders earn 100,000 Marriott Bonvoy® bonus points after you use your new Card to make $6,000 in purchases within the first 6 months of Card Membership.

-Additional benefits include a $300 dining credit, a free night hotel stay every year and a $100 property credit on qualifying charges at The Ritz-Carlton® or St. Regis®.
+Additional benefits include up to $300 in statement credits for eligible dining purchases, a free night hotel stay every year, and up to a $100 property credit on qualifying charges at The Ritz-Carlton® or St. Regis®.
 Terms apply; see rates & fees.

 - Apply with confidence.
 Know if you're approved for a Card with no impact to your credit score.
 If you're approved and you choose to accept this Card, your credit score may be impacted.

-- Rewards rates: Earn 6X points for each dollar of eligible purchases at participating hotels; Earn 3X points at restaurants worldwide and on flights booked directly with airlines and 2X points on all other eligible purchases.
+- Rewards rates: Earn 6X Marriott Bonvoy® points for each dollar of eligible purchases at hotels participating in Marriott Bonvoy; Earn 3X points at restaurants worldwide and on flights booked directly with airlines. and 2X points on all other eligible purchases.

 - Free Night Award: Receive 1 Free Night Award every year after your Card renewal month.
-Award can be used for one night (redemption level at or under 85,000 Marriott Bonvoy points) at hotels participating in Marriott Bonvoy.
+Award can be used for one night (redemption level at or under 85,000 Marriott Bonvoy® points) at hotels participating in Marriott Bonvoy®, such as Le Metropolitan, a Tribute Portfolio Hotel in Paris.
 Certain hotels have resort fees.

 - $300 Brilliant Dining Credit: Each calendar year, get up to $300 (up to $25 per month) in statement credits for eligible purchases at restaurants worldwide.